calebhyun/pickleball-point-analysis/README.md

       'E' is for ernies, or shots where a player jumps over the kitchen to hit a volley 'tsL' is the number of third shot lobs, where this is clearly a last resort third shot 'A' is ATP's or around the post shots where the ball doesn't travel over the net

+Additionally, we might want to analyze some of these shot types, in terms of whether or not the type of third shot weighs a large part of the winner, or we could want to look at which team hit a speed up shot first during the point.
 ### Bivariate Analysis
 <iframe
   src="assets/rally_length_vs_dink_count.html"